Low carbon and net zero targets

 Energy for Business

-Energy for Business a low-carbon innovation project from the University of Nottingham.
-They can help small or medium enterprises with product research and development, business support and have some capital funding and grants, to help you take the leap into becoming a low carbon business.
-Businesses can get up to £8000 or 40% of eligible project costs.
-Minimum projects to be considered are £2500 to maximum of £20,000.
+Is a low-carbon innovation project from the University of Nottingham and they help small and medium sized enterprises (SMEs) with product research and development, business support and have some capital funding/grants to help you take the leap into becoming a low carbon business.
+SMEs can get up to £10,000 or 40% of eligible project costs.
+Minimum projects to be considered are £2500 up to a maximum of £24,999.
+Closes 30 June 2023.

 - website: Energy for Business